Over the Rainbow: Cliff Richard version

-On 3 December 2001, the British singer Cliff Richard recorded a cover of the mashup "Somewhere Over the Rainbow"/"What a Wonderful World" on his album Wanted.
+On December 3, 2001, the British singer Cliff Richard recorded a cover of the mashup "Somewhere Over the Rainbow/What a Wonderful World" on his album Wanted.
 At the time of release the official website for the album explained that it consisted of "hits Cliff's always 'Wanted' to record."
-The album is primarily made up of cover songs, including songs by artists such as Elvis Presley, The Beatles, Carole King and Tina Turner.
+The album is primarily made up of cover songs, including songs by artists such as Elvis Presley, the Beatles, Carole King and Tina Turner.
 The inspiration for the album came when Richard was sent a copy of Israel Kamakawiwo'ole's recording of "Over the Rainbow" combined with "What a Wonderful World" weeks into the year 2000 and he knew immediately he wanted to record it.

-The mashup reggae-themed track with a lot of similarities to the Israel Kamakawiwo'ole arrangement was released as the debut single from the album Wanted and charted on the UK Singles Chart peaking at number 11 and stayed for 6 weeks in the British charts.
-Richard premiered it on the Open House with Gloria Hunniford on 6 November 2001.
-On the date of release of the single on 3 December 2001, he was invited to the ITV programme This Morning to perform it live.
-He also performed it at the Premier Christmas Spectacular at Methodist Westminster Central Hall in London on 14 December 2001.
+The mashup reggae-themed track with a lot of similarities to the Israel Kamakawiwo'ole arrangement was released as the debut single from the album Wanted and charted on the UK Singles Chart peaking at number 11 and stayed for six weeks on the UK chart.
+Richard premiered it on the Open House with Gloria Hunniford on November 6, 2001.
+On the date of release of the single on December 3, 2001, he was invited to the ITV program This Morning to perform it live.
+He also performed it at the Premier Christmas Spectacular at Methodist Westminster Central Hall in London on December 14, 2001.